sonata-project/SonataAdminBundle/Resources/doc/reference/routing.rst

     }

-If you want to disable all default Sonata routes except few whitelisted ones, you can use ``removeAllExcept()`` method.
+If you want to disable all default Sonata routes except few whitelisted ones, you can use ``clearExcept()`` method.
 This method accepts an array of routes you want to keep active.

 .. code-block:: php